shinydolphin/sailingwiththegods/docs/coding-convention.md

 * Use properties or `[HideInInspector]` for things that are accessed in other scripts but aren't meant to be set in the inspector.
 Prefer properties when possible.
 * Use `[ReadOnly]` for things that are shown in the inspector but are just there for debug and aren't accessed in other scripts
 * Use `[SerializeField]` if not accessed publicly, exception for legacy code already using public.
 Convert when convenient.
+  * Use `[SerializeField] GameObject _myReferenceObject = null;` to avoid warning 0649 "Field is never assigned to".
+Leaving off the = null on private fields gives this warning.